magento/devdocs/_includes/contributor/rewards.md

 Bug fix | 10 | Contribution fixes one or more known issues from GitHub Author of Ported Issue | 5 | Additional points for a contribution that ports (up or back port) a previous PR across release lines by another contributor
 Issue Triage: Confirmed | 5 | A public issue report is verified and confirmed.
 The description contains all the required information needed to easily reproduce the issue with the provided steps
-Issue Triage: Rejected/Closed | 4 | Public issue report is verified and closed/rejected because it is "not a bug" or "cannot be reproduced" by provided steps in the description on the supported Magento versions
+Issue Triage: Rejected/Closed | 4 | A public issue report is verified and closed/rejected because it is "not a bug" or "cannot be reproduced" using the provided steps in the description on the supported Magento versions

 ## DevDocs awards and points